rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 {{% chapter_header "Testing a GraphQL Server" "graphql-server-testing" %}}

-Testing often get overlooked in programming insruction, so this section will focus on to end-to-end (E2E) testing of a GraphQL server.
+Testing often get overlooked in programming instruction, so this section will focus on to end-to-end (E2E) testing of a GraphQL server.
 While unit and integration tests are the fundamental pillars of the popular testing pyramid, covering all standalone functionalities of your application, E2E tests cover user scenarios for the entire application.
 An E2E test will assess whether a user is able to sign up for your application, or whether an admin user can delete other users.
 You don't need to write as many E2E tests, because they cover larger and more complex user scenarios, not just basic functionality.
 Also, E2E tests cover all the technical corners of your application, such as the GraphQL API, business logic, and databases.

 {{% sub_chapter_header "GraphQL Server E2E Test Setup" "graphql-server-e2e-test-setup" %}}